DerGuru/The-Resonant/New Chapters/00 Prologue/OLD/Prologue-03_The_Ritual.md

 The cage was already breaking.

-And it—fragmented, damaged, but conscious—was searching for a way out.
+And itï¿½fragmented, damaged, but consciousï¿½was searching for a way out.

 Searching for someone compatible enough to help her survive.